andrewkslv/flowdocs/readme.md

 # What is it?

+This documentation technique allows you to:

-Flowdocs allows you to quickly describe all possible outcomes of a given feature / screen / function.
+- describe all possible scenarios that can happen in a given screen or script without language- or platform- specific syntax
+- express complex concepts using a compact, terse syntax
+- keep it under version control
+- create new features or changes descriptions as easily as changing few lines and pushing it to repo
-It can describe the very top level of business logic as well as low level interactions within the code itself.
+- describe the very top level of business logic as well as low level interactions within the code itself
-It's easily maintainable, especially with git version control.
-Applicable for new features descriptions: just make changes in the given piece of logic and push it to the repo.
-Anyone can see the diff and easily understand what exactly need to be changed.
-You can use the same approach to describe client-side UI features as well as server-side logic.
+- accurately communicate with non-technically-educated people about
-Multiple instances of the code Flowdocs can be easily interconnected.
+- interconnect multiple instances of the code Flowdocs

 # How it works

 Let's say we have a mobile app, that is connected to api server.
-In the given case our goal is to discribe authentication process.
+In the given case our goal is to describe authentication process.

 ***

 ## Artboards

+Use artboards to describe visual look of the given UI
 ![Artboards](./assets/artboards.png)

+Use intercatives to describe animations with [Framer](https://framer.com/), for example.

 ***